 After completing your Pre-Masters Programme and achieving the required grades, you will progress to your chosen Masters degree.

 The Pre-Masters Programme in Engineering, Computing, Mathematics and Science leads to Masters degrees in a number of different faculties.
 You will be able to progress to degrees such as Engineering, Psychology, Environmental Science and Economics.

 To see all available degree options, visit our progression degrees page.

-October and January
+October (three-term only) and January